ansible/ansible/docsite/rst/playbooks2.rst

 The when_boolean check will look for variables that look to be true as well, such as the string 'True' or 'true', non-zero numbers, and so on.

+.. versionadded: 1.0

-We also added when_changed and when_failed so users can execute tasks based on the status of previously registered tasks.
+In 1.0, we also added when_changed and when_failed so users can execute tasks based on the status of previously registered tasks.
 As an example::

     - name: "register a task that might fail"